-- You must be at high school and be aged 15 or younger.
-If you are 12 and at Intermediate, then you may be able to join during Term 3 or 4. - You must have the approval of your parents or guardian. - You must be able to carry out the training physically and mentally. - You must have a reliable email address you check at least once per day - Your parent must have a reliable email address they check at least once per day - You must have a way to join and be part of our Discord server - You must have a way to access the NZCF website: CadetNet
+- You must be at high school aged 13-15 or younger. - If you are not quite 13, or just turned 16 come for a visit to discuss options. - You must have the approval of your parents or legal guardian. - You must be able to carry out the training physically and mentally. - You must have a reliable device you check at least once per day for messages - Your parent must have a reliable email address they check at least once per day - You must have a way to join and be part of our Discord and Moodle servers - You must have a way to access the NZCF website: CadetNet